I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-cryptosessionkeyexchange.md

 ## -remarks
 <p>The driver should only support a single key exchange mechanism for each encryption type.
 Microsoft has standardized the key exchange type D3DKEYEXCHANGE_RSAES_OAEP.
 However, hardware vendors can use proprietary key exchange mechanisms. </p>

-<p>For D3DKEYEXCHANGE_RSAES_OAEP, the <b>pData</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542981">D3DDDIARG_CRYPTOSESSIONKEYEXCHANGE</a> structure points to a buffer that contains the session key that an application previously RSAES-OAEP-encrypted with the public key from the driver's crypto session certificate.
-The actual size of the buffer is 256 bytes.
-This exchange is identical to how the <a href="https://msdn.microsoft.com/2c138dbd-55ca-4c71-8c8b-b2efd1ca80f2">Output Protection Manager</a> (OPM) key exchange works, except the OPM buffer contains additional data besides the session key.
-The same certificate that is used for OPM key exchange can be used for the D3DKEYEXCHANGE_RSAES_OAEP key exchange. </p>

-<p>The driver should only support a single key exchange mechanism for each encryption type.
-Microsoft has standardized the key exchange type D3DKEYEXCHANGE_RSAES_OAEP.
-However, hardware vendors can use proprietary key exchange mechanisms. </p>

-<p>For D3DKEYEXCHANGE_RSAES_OAEP, the <b>pData</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542981">D3DDDIARG_CRYPTOSESSIONKEYEXCHANGE</a> structure points to a buffer that contains the session key that an application previously RSAES-OAEP-encrypted with the public key from the driver's crypto session certificate.
+<p>For D3DKEYEXCHANGE_RSAES_OAEP, the <b>pData</b> member of the <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-cryptosessionkeyexchange.md">D3DDDIARG_CRYPTOSESSIONKEYEXCHANGE</a> structure points to a buffer that contains the session key that an application previously RSAES-OAEP-encrypted with the public key from the driver's crypto session certificate.
 The actual size of the buffer is 256 bytes.
 This exchange is identical to how the <a href="https://msdn.microsoft.com/2c138dbd-55ca-4c71-8c8b-b2efd1ca80f2">Output Protection Manager</a> (OPM) key exchange works, except the OPM buffer contains additional data besides the session key.
 The same certificate that is used for OPM key exchange can be used for the D3DKEYEXCHANGE_RSAES_OAEP key exchange. </p>

 ## -requirements
 <table>